FernandaFranco/sql-and-relational-databases/notes.md

 It doesn't prevent null values to be stored in the foreign key column. in order to do that we also need to add the not null constraint to the column.

+# one to many relationships

+### normalization: I should think about it if my db is susceptible to:
+update anomaly
+insertion anomaly
+deletion anomaly

+# DDL statements

+Essential for setting up and maintaining the structure of a database

+a statements has clauses. for example, ADD COLUMN is a clause of the ALTER TABLE statement.